 About one quarter of HIV-infected persons in the United States are also infected with hepatitis C virus (HCV).
 HCV is one of the most important causes of chronic liver disease in the United States and HCV infection progresses more rapidly to liver damage in HIV infected persons.
 HCV infection may also impact the course and management of HIV infection.
-The latest U.S. Public Health Service/ Infectious Diseases Society of America (USPHS/IDSA) guidelines recommend that all HIV-infected persons should be screened for HCV infection.
-Prevention of HCV infection for those not already infected are important concerns for HIV-infected individuals and their health care providers.
+The latest U.S. Public Health Service/ Infectious Diseases Society of America (USPHS/IDSA) guidelines recommend that all HIVinfected persons should be screened for HCV infection.
+Prevention of HCV infection for those not already infected and reducing chronic liver disease in those who are infected are important concerns for HIV-infected individuals and their health care providers.